La Zisa, Palermo

 La Zisa, Palermo: Muqarnas

-Muqarnas (the honeycomb structure) is a very common element of Islamic Architecture.
+The Sala della Fontana (Hall of the Fountain) is a notable area, characterized by a square plan, a pointed cross-vaulted ceiling, three niches on each side, and a ceiling decorated with muqarnas (the honeycomb structure).
+Muqarnas is a very common element of Islamic Architecture.
 It is a form of ornamented vaulting, the geometric subdivision of a squinch, or cupola, or corbel, into a large number of miniature squinches, producing a sort of cellular structure, sometimes also called a "honeycomb" vault.

 Muqarnas developed around the middle of the 10th century in northeastern Iran and almost simultaneously — but apparently independently — in North Africa.
 Examples can be found across Morocco and by extension, the Alhambra in Granada, Spain, the Abbasid Palace in Baghdad, Iraq, and the mausoleum of Sultan Qaitbay, Cairo, Egypt.